Actyx/Actyx/web/developer.actyx.com/blog/2020-06-22-react-pond.md

 ### Initialize React and Actyx-Pond

 Additionally we need the `root.tsx` file in the `src` directory.
-This is the TypeScript entry point defined in the html file above `<script src="root.tsx" [...]`.
+This is the TypeScript entry point defined in the HTML file above `<script src="root.tsx" [...]`.
 Here we can start to code our React application like this.

 ```typescript
 // src/root.tsx